-- 4. The purpose of each project will be to develop new international interdisciplinary research in the humanities and social sciences that is ODA-eligible.
-Applications that are not considered ODA-eligible will not be taken forward through the assessment process. - 5.
+- 5. The purpose of each project will be to develop new international interdisciplinary research in the humanities and social sciences.
 Research may be problem-focused, creatively innovative and exploratory, and should bring together relevant disciplines in the humanities and social sciences, where appropriate, for maximum impact/effect.
 The Academy requires all applications to fundamentally involve and integrate both the humanities and social sciences.
 If this is not clearly demonstrated by applicants, applications will be considered ineligible and will not be taken forward through the assessment process. - 6.
 Furthermore, whilst it is not a requirement, applications are welcome to work across the humanities and social sciences AND the natural, medical and engineering sciences.
 The Academy particularly encourages applications led from the humanities. - 7.
-The aim of this call is to support international collaborations between early career researchers in the UK and early career researchers in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam
+The aim of this call is to support international collaborations between early career researchers in the UK and elsewhere on internationally focused research projects of an interdisciplinary nature involving the humanities AND social sciences.
+Other than this framing of international interdisciplinary research led by early career researchers, the research itself can be focused on any issue or topic.
+There are no themes to this call.
+It is open to any research focus if it meets the international interdisciplinary nature as set out here.